prometheus-operator/runbooks/content/runbooks/alertmanager/AlertmanagerClusterFailedToSendAlerts.md

 ## Meaning

-All instances failed to send notification to a critical integration.
+All instances failed to send notification to an integration.

 ## Impact